 The Mental Health Parity and Addiction Equality Act of 2008 makes it illegal for insurance companies to discriminate against patients because of addiction and/or substance abuse.
 (The MHPAEA does not require your insurance to cover specific addiction disorders or treatments, but it does require that coverage for mental and substance abuse disorders be offered at parity with standard medical conditions.)
 There are two things you should do to find out about the treatment options that are available to you as a policyholder.
 First, contact your health insurance company to verify your policy.
 Second, go to the National Alliance for Model State Drug Laws and locate your state’s lead agency for administering addiction treatment services.

 Our outpatient detox program at Coastal Detox can be right for you or a loved one who might believe their addiction does not require intensive treatment, however, if their addiction is fairly new and they are capable of sobriety while receiving the proper support, this is an excellent decision but not the normal situation.
 Unfortunately, most people or patients that seek treatment have suffered for lengthy periods of time and bring forth more questions than answers…unfortunately.
 This is why Coastal Detox is so instrumental at this phase of recovery and rest assured, our well-trained professionals are here – to help!

 We encourage any one who is willing to change their life for the better and ready for sobriety to explore our outpatient detox center.
 There are no major commitments that could shy a person away from getting treatment and the clients life does not have to be put on hold.
 They can continue daily responsibilities all while getting the help that they need and they can gain tools to promote a more fulfilling life for them and their family.
-Call us at (877) 978-3125 to speak to one of our addiction treatment specialists today.
+Contact us to speak to one of our addiction treatment specialists today.